pliang279/MultiBench/README.md

 ### Robustness

+Modality-specific and multimodal imperfection implementations are under `robustness`, organized by modalities.

 All robustness experiment examples are under `examples_robust` and are organized by datasets.

 To run an experiment example, first go to the parent directory of `examples_robust`, which should be on the same dir level as `datasets` and `robustness`, then run the command